mahdi-abbaszadeh/pitch_detection/README.md

 every thing you need is in main.c with clear comments

-you can use the main.c file in your project wothout any problem
+you can use the main.c file in your project without any problem